xdissent/CAAT/readme.md

 ##CAAT: Canvas Advanced Animation Tookit##

+**Note:** For information about using CAAT in Node.js, please see [node.md](https://github.com/xdissent/node-caat/blob/master/node.md).

 CAAT is a director-based Scene graph manager.

 It is able to render using Canvas, WebGL and CSS without making changes to the applications that sit on top of it.